Pinterest Hidden Image

 In other words, the main business is different than social media.
 For a social media influencer, social media content is the main business.

 I also want to note that some bloggers are employed by a company to write articles for the company’s blog as either employees or freelance writers.
-Those people get paid by the company in exchange for an article, which is different.
-This post is about sharing how bloggers who run their own websites get paid.
+The company pays those people in exchange for an article, which is different.
+Likewise, the future of blogging after AI isn’t yet clear.

-How Do Bloggers Make Money?
+How Do Bloggers Make Money?: Beginners Guide

 Who pays the blogger: ad networks and/or any person, brand, or company that buys ad space directly from the blogger (not the blog reader)